We seek to obtain, under the principle of free competition, the best possible products for our purposes.

 Combating conflict minerals

 Mineral resources such as tin, tantalum, tungsten, gold and others mined in the Republic of the Congo and neighboring countries are called "conflict minerals" as they may be the source of funds for armed groups violating human rights through inhumane acts including violence and plunder.
 Aiming to procure minerals that play no part in the violation of human rights or environmental destruction, Yamaha promotes efforts to stop the use of conflict minerals.
-To satisfy our business partners procuring Yamaha products who demand that we investigate the origin of raw materials, from fiscal 2013, Yamaha started examining the status of conflict mineral utilization, mostly focusing on products comprised of electronic components.
-If, as a result of this examination, conflict minerals that are associated with environmental destruction or in violation of human rights are discovered to be included in certain products, we will implement measures to eliminate them.
-We ask that suppliers understand the aims of our initiatives with regard to these types of minerals and cooperate with our examinations regarding their use.
+To satisfy clients who demand that we investigate the sources of raw materials, Yamaha promotes initiatives for Yamaha’s suppliers to avoid the use of conflict minerals based on the Yamaha Supplier CSR Code of Conduct.